brand icon Mar2

 Cleansing oil may be a little confusing to use at first, since it’s used differently than traditional foaming facial cleansers.
 Here’s how to use it.

 Start with dry skin, no need to slash it with water just yet.
-Add about a nickel or quarter size amount of cleansing oil to the palm of your hand and begin warming it up by rubbing it into your palms.
+Add about a nickel or quarter-sized amount of cleansing oil to the palm of your hand and begin warming it up by rubbing it into your palms.

 Massage the cleansing oil into your face gently.
 Once you’ve transferred the oil onto your face, add a small amount of tepid or warm water (not too hot, not cold) to your hands and rub them onto your face.